Trent Reznor: Influences and musical style

 Reznor expressed the significant influence that English experimental band Coil had on his work, saying that their 1986 album Horse Rotorvator was "deeply influential".
-In many interviews, he has also mentioned important influences on him from American, English, Irish, and Scottish acts such as Devo, The Cars, The Jesus and Mary Chain, My Bloody Valentine, Pere Ubu, Soft Cell, Prince, Ministry, Test Dept, Cabaret Voltaire and The Cure's 1985 album, The Head on the Door.
+In many interviews, he has also mentioned important influences on him from American, English, Irish, and Scottish acts such as The Cars, Devo, The Jesus and Mary Chain, My Bloody Valentine, Pere Ubu, Prince, Ministry, Test Dept, Cabaret Voltaire and The Cure's 1985 album, The Head on the Door.
 According to American musician Todd Rundgren, Reznor told him that he listened to Rundgren's 1973 album A Wizard, a True Star with "great regularity".

 Reznor also cited English band Depeche Mode, in particular their 1986 album Black Celebration, as a major influence on his beginnings.
 In 2017, he recalled:

 It was the summer of '86.
 I'd dropped out of college and was living in Cleveland trying to find my way in the local music scene.
 I knew where I wanted to go with my life but I didn't know how to get there.
 A group of friends and I drove down to Blossom Music Center amphitheatre to see the Black Celebration tour.
 DM was one of our favorite bands and the Black Celebration record took my love for them to a new level.
 I've thought about that night a lot over the years.
 It was a perfect summer night and I was in exactly the right place I was supposed to be.
 The music, the energy, the audience, the connection... it was spiritual and truly magic.
 I left that show grateful, humbled, energized, focused, and in awe of how powerful and transformative music can be... and I started writing what would eventually become Pretty Hate Machine.
 Many times, particularly when we're playing an amphitheatre, I'll think of that show while I'm onstage and hope someone in the audience is in the midst of a perfect summer night feeling how DM made me feel so many years ago.

 A longtime fan of English musician David Bowie, Reznor has ranked Bowie's 1977 album Low as one of his favorite albums and said that he listened to it constantly during the recording of The Downward Spiral for inspiration.
 In 1995, Nine Inch Nails toured as a co-headlining act on the North American leg of Bowie's 1995 Outside Tour.
 Reznor also appeared in Bowie's video for "I'm Afraid of Americans" as Bowie's stalker, and made several remixes for the single release of the song (as well as a remix of "The Hearts Filthy Lesson").
 The two came to consider each other friends.

 In Rush: Beyond the Lighted Stage Reznor said that Canadian band Rush had played a major part in his childhood, that he considered Rush to be "one of the best bands ever" and that he had gained a perspective on how keyboards could be introduced into hard rock after listening to their 1982 album Signals.